jmcaplan/Document-Store/README.md

 # Document-Store
-Semester project for Data Structures course, stores documents and allows search, undo, and pdf/txt conversion
+5-stage semester project for Data Structures course, stores documents and allows search, undo, and pdf/txt conversion

 - Built HashTable and later B-Tree from scratch to store documents in memory and on disk
 - Serialized documents for storage as .json files using GSON library